By Vince Cooper

 London roared back in the second period with two goals from Jezzard and one from Robson earning them a 3-2 win in driving rain and Hurley, along with Chelsea full-backs Peter Sillett and Stan Willemse, holding the Germans at bay.

-Towards the end of his time in East London Hurley was called up to make his debut for Ireland against England in a World Cup qualifier and given the daunting task of marking Tommy Taylor.
+Having originally been picked for Ireland in 1955, Hurley was forced to miss his debut due to a serious knee injury sustained whilst playing for the Army and he spent over a year on the sidelines.
+But towards the end of his time in East London Hurley was called up for a second time to make his debut for his country against England in a World Cup qualifier and given the daunting task of marking Tommy Taylor.

 The Manchester United man had recently scored a hat-trick against the Irish but Hurley did a fine job of quelling the threat.
 Alf Ringstead gave the Irish a 3rd-minute lead and England only snatched a draw thanks to a late John Atyeo goal.